webplatform/docs/css/properties/outline-color/index.md

 * HSLa, such as hsl(0, 100%, 50%, 1)

 The color value can also be an extended keyword, such as aliceblue or lavenderblush.
 For a full list of extended keywords, see the [http://www.w3.org/TR/css3-color/#svg-color CSS Color Module Level 3 spec], which is the consolidation of various specifications.
-|Notes====Remarks===
-A value of '''invert''' ensures that the outline is visible regardless of the background color.
+|Notes=A value of '''invert''' ensures that the outline is visible regardless of the background color.
-This property requires Windows Internet Explorer to be in IE8 Standards mode rendering.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification